 There are a slew of top-rated apps out there that make it easy to track your phone if it gets lost or stolen.
 Some apps even allow you to lock and erase data if you want.
 Two of the best ones are:

 Find My iPhone.
 This app allows iPhone, iPhone and Mac computer users with the most up-to-date software (iOS 5) to locate their device, lock their device and then automatically erase the device’s contents, no matter where they are.
-If you’re an Android user, you can also get the same perks with the Find My Droid app!
+If you’re an Android user, you can also get the same perks with the Find My Device Google service!

 By following these simple tips, you can rest easy knowing that your digital wallet is safe and secure.